camunda/camunda-docs-manual/content/webapps/admin/authorization-management.md

 # Grant Permission for Single Tasks

 Since several groups can participate in a process, it could be useful to restrict certain tasks to certain people/groups.
-For this example, we will reuse the *accouting* group and the *invoice* process from the previous sections.
+For this example, we will reuse the *accounting* group and the *invoice* process from the previous sections.
 At least we need one running instance of the process.

 {{< img src="../img/admin_filter_acc_read.png" title="Read Permissions" >}}